Monday, October 10, 2022

 In most of the posts, I bemoaned the stupidity of the decisions of the Navy's Uniform Board and called to go back to what had worked for decades: Dungarees and blue chambray shirts for junior enlisted, wash khakis for chiefs and officers.
 Not that anyone pays attention.

 But the Navy was listening to someone.
-For the third time in thirteen years, the Navy is changing its working uniform to something called "2POC", which isn't a second privately-owned car, but an outfit comprised of trousers and an untucked tunic.
+For the third time in thirteen years, the Navy is changing its working uniform to something called "2POC", which isn't a second privately-owned car (or a rapper), but an outfit comprised of trousers and an untucked tunic.
 They'll be... wait for it.... blue for junior enlisted and khaki for chiefs and officers.

 In its benevolence, the Navy is going to give two, count 'em, two free uniforms to the sailors.
 And when they deploy, they'll get a third.